Ideal Icos Fault codes & diagnostics

 HE

-Your boiler's internal computer is experiencing a communication error and cannot safely operate the heating or hot water system.
+Your boiler's computer system is experiencing a major internal processing error and cannot safely manage the heating process.

 High Engineer only £250-450